Azure/ObjectDetectionUsingCntk/README.md

 |Training set|1.00       |0.76      |1.00      |1.00          |...|**0.89**
 |Test Set|    1.00       |0.55      |0.64      |1.00          |   |**0.88**

 The output of the classifier can be visualized using the script `5_visualizeResults.py`.
 Only ROIs classified as grocery item are shown (not background), and only if the confidence in the detection is greater or above 0.5.
-Multiple ROIs are combined into single detections using   [Non-Maxima Suppression](#non-maxima-suppression), the output of which is visualized below for the test images:
+Multiple ROIs are combined into single detections using   [Non-Maxima Suppression](#non-maxima-suppression), the output of which is visualized below for the test images.

 <p align="center">
 <img src="doc/svm_0WIN_20160803_11_28_42_Pro.jpg" alt="alt text" height="300"/>
 <img src="doc/svm_1WIN_20160803_11_42_36_Pro.jpg" alt="alt text" height="300"/>